DrBushyTop/amag/README.md

 Aggregate KQL query results and save them as [custom logs in Azure Monitor Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview).

 **Pre-requisites:**
-- You will need a pre-existing log analytics workspace.
+- Pre-existing log analytics workspace.
-- You will also need to have the data collection rule, endpoint and stream name for the custom log.
+- Data collection rule, endpoint and stream name for the custom log.
 These can be created by running bicep file `./lawsetup/main.bicep` in this repository.
 It will also output the required params for the command you can use.
     - The bicep file will also set up the required permissions for given user to write custom logs.
 These can take a while to propagate.
     - ```powershell
       New-AzResourceGroupDeployment -ResourceGroupName "amag" -TemplateFile "./lawsetup/main.bicep" -logAnalyticsName "amagws" -location "swedencentral" -metricsPublisherObjectId "f8c353f7-0b21-4a15-9693-a9ebf5f5c073" -dataCollectionEndpointName "amagendpoint" -dataCollectionRuleName "amagrule" -enableErrorDiagnosticLogs $true
       ```
+- A KQL query file that defines the aggregation.
+It must produce a single value in the MetricValue column which is then saved.

 **Usage:**